Kikobeats/uno-zen/README.md

 That's all!

-### Receive a mail notification when a new version is available.
+### Receive a mail notification when a new version is available

 Based in a [IFTTT](https://ifttt.com/recipes) recipe, you can subscribe for know the next releases: